Mohamed-H-Hussein/Research-Trainings-2025/README.md

 # 💻 Research Trainings 2025 Repository

 This repository **contains my personal notes, analysis reports, project materials, and summaries** from multiple research and training events in 2025.
-It highlights **hands-on experience in genomics, bioinformatics, multi-omics analysis, and computational biology**, developed alongside my M.Sc. in Biochemistry and Molecular Biology.
+It highlights **hands-on experience in genomics, bioinformatics pipelines, Nextflow workflows, and computational biology exercises**, developed alongside my M.Sc. in Biochemistry and Molecular Biology.

 ---